 The reason for that is simple.
 Most companies treat core values like a task they need to complete when building their organization.
 They also don’t make their core values easy to remember, promote, reinforce, revisit, or celebrate.
 At best, most publish the core values on their website, in the employee manual, and only refer to them now and then in a team meeting or annual report.
 The sad truth is that most organizations and employees rarely give them a second thought, much less know how to identify them or apply them in their day-to-day decision-making and interactions.

-Organizations that are successful and do not have their core values at the center of what they do are successful despite themselves.
-They often have an inconsistent corporate culture that differs by department, location, and manager.
+Organizations that are successful and do not have their core values at the center of what they do, often have an inconsistent corporate culture that differs by department, location, and manager.
 That is what we refer to as a culture by default, and that has many unintended and avoidable challenges.
 Does this sound familiar?

 Organizations that are purposeful in their core values development, deliberate in the application, and dedicated to weaving them into every aspect of their operation have a culture by design.
 These organizations are much more focused, resilient, cohesive, successful, and, I would argue – happier.
 Is this where you want to be?

 The seminal book Built to Last by Jim Collins and Jerry Porras started the core value revolution in 1994.
 They did a six-year study on organizations that they considered to be visionary.
 What set those organizations apart was their focus on being a core value-driven organization, and as a result, they outperformed their peers and the market by 16x over six decades.
 The primary item that differentiated these organizations from the field was not capital, markets, or products but company culture grounded in their core values.